matcornic/subify/README.md

   * OpenSubtitles API implementation
   * List of favorite languages (Downloads the first to match)
   * Vendoring (with glide)
+  * List of available apis
+  * Usage of APIs is customizable (can order Subdb search before OpenSubtitles for ex)
 * **0.1.0** Jan 15, 2016
   * Implement first init